Gears 5 collectibles guide – all collectible and component locations

 Gears 5 collectibles guide - all collectible and component locations

 Gears 5 features a full campaign that will take hours to play from beginning to end normally, but is filled to the brim with components to upgrade your hover bot – Jack.
 These aren’t the only collectibles as there are tons of hidden trinkets which are not immediately obvious to find.
 We now have directions for all of the Gears 5 collectibles and some of the early Gears 5 components.
-Images will be coming over the next few days, so watch this space.
+Images will be coming over the next few days and we’ve got it all covered up until the third chapter of Act 3, so watch this space for the rest of the directions.

 Gears 5 collectibles guide

-This guide contains all of the locations of the Gears 5 collectibles and components found so far, with clear directions and images to each one.
+This guide contains all of the locations of the Gears 5 collectibles and components with clear directions and images to each one.
+There are images all the way until Act III – Some Assembly Required.

 A note to begin this guide – make sure that if you’re hunting for Gears 5 collectibles, that you ensure that you have completed the campaign and found all of the components first.
 The reason for this is that you can only have one save slot active in Gears 5 for campaign missions.
 If you go back into an older level, it will wipe all progress towards collecting all of the components.
 This is a massive pain in the backside to have to deal with, so save yourself some hassle and just save these until you’ve completed the game.